rust-lang/wg-async/src/vision/how_to_vision/awards.md

 ## Voting

 At the end of the [brainstorming period][htvbp], we're going to have a voting session to select which PRs and people win the awards.

-## Award prizes

-Prizes are TBD.
+The winners will be featured in a blog post. 🏆